HMAS Stuart (D00): Royal Australian Navy

 Stuart spent the early part of her RAN career operating in Australian waters, and she was decommissioned into reserve on 1 June 1938.
 The destroyer was briefly reactivated from 29 September to 30 November 1938.
 She recommissioned again on 1 September 1939 under Commander Hector Waller, RAN.
 On 14 October, Stuart led the RAN destroyer flotilla from Sydney; the ships reached Malta on 2 January, and were redesignated the 19th Destroyer Division, nicknamed the "Scrap Iron Flotilla" by German propagandists.
 On 27 May, they were merged with the 20th Division to form the 10th Destroyer Flotilla.
 In July 1940, Stuart led the 10th Flotilla during the Battle of Calabria.
 Stuart was also involved in the Western Desert Campaign, providing gunfire support to army forces.
-On 30 September 1940, the destroyer attacked the Italian submarine Gondar, forcing her crew to surrender.
+On 30 September 1940, the destroyer attacked the Tobruk-bound Italian submarine Gondar, forcing her crew to surrender.
 Stuart supported the 6th Australian Division when it captured Tobruk on 22 January 1941, and participated in the Battle of Cape Matapan in March 1941.
 During the battle, Stuart hit the Italian cruiser Zara with a torpedo.

 She then assisted in the evacuation of Allied troops from Greece in April 1941 and the evacuation from Crete in May 1941.
 During June and July 1941, Stuart participated in the Tobruk Ferry Service: supply runs to the Australian forces besieged at Tobruk.
 The destroyer made 24 runs before she was forced to sail back to Australia with a disabled port engine.
 Sailing on 22 August, the ship arrived in Melbourne on 27 September, and was docked for repairs and refits until April 1942.
 After the refit, the destroyer was employed on convoy escort runs and anti-submarine patrols in eastern Australian waters.
 At the end of 1943, the destroyer was removed from service, and during early 1944, was converted into a storesship and troop transport.
 After conversion, Stuart operated in Australian and New Guinea waters until January 1946.

 The ship earned eight battle honours for her wartime service: "Mediterranean 1940", "Calabria 1940", "Libya 1940–41", "Matapan 1941", "Greece 1941", "Crete 1941", "Pacific 1942–43", and "New Guinea 1942–44".